Taylor Avenue Dock in Bellingham. Credit: Wayne Boardman via Flickr CC

 As summer nears its end, my family is itching for more adventures — but not for a long road trip.
-A nearby solution is Bellingham, which has a fabulous collection of parks, museums and other attractions for adventurous families.
+A nearby solution is Bellingham, which boasts a fabulous array of parks, museums and other attractions for adventurous Northwest families.

 Hike and explore geology at Larrabee State Park

 Just south of the city along scenic Chuckanut Drive, find all kinds of geologic and active adventures at Larrabee State Park.
 Explore the short waterfront trails at the beach, which feature interesting sandstone rock formations.
-Hike the 5.5-mile round-trip Fragrance Lake Trail, or drive up the bumpy gravel Cleator Road to hike the newer Rock Trail, completed in 2014.
-This fascinating trail is only 1 mile round trip and includes unique geological features called tafoni, which are honeycomb holes worn into the sandstone.
-Cliffs with exposed rock layers and conglomerates, as well as giant, mossy boulders, are more highlights of this trail.
+Hike the Fragrance Lake Trail, a 5.5-mile round-trip, or drive up the bumpy gravel Cleator Road to hike the newer Rock Trail, completed in 2014.
+This fascinating trail is only one mile round-trip and includes unique geological features called tafoni, which are honeycomb holes worn into the sandstone.
+Cliffs with exposed rock layers and conglomerates, as well as giant, mossy boulders, are additional highlights of this trail.

 Much of the ride is in the shade, but there are some dramatic peekaboo views over the water in spots.
 We walked our bikes in some difficult sections; mercifully, those were short.

 Tips: Children will enjoy the playground and large grassy fields at Fairhaven Park, as well as the labyrinth.
 Restrooms and running water are available there.

 Explore trees, a tower and rocks at Western Washington University